CATHOLIC CHARITIES NOTIFIES CLIENTS OF CYBER ATTACK OF COMPUTERIZED RECORDS

 When the breach was discovered, Catholic Charities immediately took steps to end the hackers’ unauthorized access to the server and to further enhance the security of its servers.
 The agency has notified the New York State Police, the Attorney General’s Office, the Division of Consumer Protection and the U.S. Department of Health and Human Services.
 The hack was discovered on August 30, 2017, and a forensic analysis conducted over the last several weeks determined that the illegal access to the server may date back to 2015.

 For the potentially affected individuals, Catholic Charities is offering identify theft and credit monitoring free of charge for one year and has established a special telephone number to provide additional information and assistance.
-If you received services from Catholic Charities of Saratoga, Warren, and Washington Counties and are concerned about your personal information, please contact us toll-free at 1-888-235-7282.
-If you have questions about this incident you can also contact the Saratoga office of Catholic Charities at 518-587-5000.
+If you received services from Catholic Charities of Saratoga, Warren, and Washington Counties and are concerned about your personal information, please contact the Saratoga office of Catholic Charities at 518-587-5000.

 “We take very seriously our responsibility for protecting private information, and we sincerely apologize for any inconvenience this may cause our clients and staff,” said Sister Charla Commins, CSJ, Executive Director of Catholic Charities of Saratoga, Warren and Washington Counties.
 “Our mission is to help people in need, and as we do this work every day, we are always mindful of our responsibility to protect the information they share with us.
 We have modern digital security measures in place, but every day it seems criminals intent on invading computer systems find new ways to do so.”